Taz-Mania

 Taz-Mania is an American animated sitcom produced by Warner Bros.
-Animation from 1991 to 1995, broadcast in the United States on Fox Kids where it stars the Tasmanian Devil.
+Animation from 1991 to 1995.
+It was broadcast in the United States on Fox Kids.
+It stars the Looney Tunes character Tasmanian Devil.

-Similar to other Warner Bros. cartoons of its time, such as Animaniacs and Tiny Toon Adventures (both of which were created by Taz-Mania co-developer Tom Ruegger), Taz-Mania frequently broke the fourth wall, and often made jokes showing that Taz could actually speak perfectly normally when he wanted to.
+It is similar in tone to other Warner Bros. cartoons of its time, such as Animaniacs and Tiny Toon Adventures (both of which were created by Taz-Mania co-developer Tom Ruegger).
 The title song is performed by Jess Harnell and Jim Cummings.

 Premise

 The show follows the adventures of the Looney Tunes character Taz the Tasmanian Devil in the fictional land of Tazmania (based on Tasmania).
 The intro indicates that in this rendering of Tasmania "the sky's always yellow, rain or shine".